LOOSE-LIPS/loose-lips-2.0/src/routes/blog/jfm-magic-moments/index.md

 banner:
   - imported/jfm-magic-moments/image1367.jpeg
 description: >-
-  Using Art of Noise&#39;s classic Moments in Love&#39;s main riff as a backdrop, also referenced in the title, JFM create a sweet uplifting dance track that reflects on his life experiences during this doomed year.But it&#39;s not somber, it is lovely and hopeful, instead.
-From JFM&#39;s self-released &#39;Magick Moments&#39; 2020&nbsp;EP.
-Out now on digital &#8211; [...]Read More...
+  Using Art of Noise;s classic Moments in Love;s main riff as a backdrop, also referenced in the title, JFM create a sweet uplifting dance track that reflects on his life experiences during this doomed year.But it;s not somber, it is lovely and hopeful, instead.
+From JFM;s self-released ;Magick Moments;
+  2020;EP.
+Out now on digital ; [...]Read More...
 published: true
 tags: premiere
 featured: false